esper-io/console_docs/docs/provisioning-methods/zte.md

 ![confirm](./images/ZTE/7-confirm.png)

 You will go through the standard Android setup steps when you factory reset the device.
-The Zero-touch profile will be found when you connect to the internet during this setup process.
-It will automatically start the Esper provisioning flow after a few license/onboarding prompts.
+The Zero-touch Portal will find your device and automatically start the onboarding process after a few license/onboarding prompts.

-Note: You can assign a configuration to multiple devices at a time.
+Note: You can assign the same configuration to multiple devices at a time.
 Navigate to the Device section for bulk upload and choose ‘Upload batch configurations’ from the menu.

 ![bulk upload](./images/ZTE/8-bulkUpload.png)